GCOM7140/group-project/README.md

 in our community.

-The specific ask from Robin is for you to develop a month's worth of Instagram content for C'ville Meals' Instagram account, [@cvillemeals](https://www.instagram.com/cvillemeals/).
+The specific ask from Robin is for you to develop a month's worth of Instagram content for C'ville Meals' Instagram account:
+[@cvillemeals](https://www.instagram.com/cvillemeals/).

-Robin is excited to hear your ideas for month-long campaigns that can be themed (i.e., focused on a specific topic) and your ideas for posts or campaigns that stem from the analysis of donor and follower behavior.
+Robin is excited to hear your ideas for month-long campaigns, which can be themed (i.e., focused on a specific topic), and your ideas that stem from the analysis of donor and follower behavior.
+Themes that Robin put forward for your consideration include the following:

+* Spring Appeal: We plan to focus on our new tagline "the hidden hungry" in our spring appeal, which will go out in May 2022.
+Our goal is to raise $25k by the end of the month with snail mail appeals and peer-to-peer campaigns engaging volunteers.
+An Instagram campaign that complemented these marketing activities and could increase the amount we raise in the month of May would be exciting to see.
+* Taste This!: In August and September of 2022, our focus will be on driving ticket sales for our annual fundraiser, Taste This!, while highlighting sponsors, our venue partnership with Pro Re Nata, participating restaurants, and the band that will play.
+Our goals for this event are to sell out and raise additional money through a silent auction.
+* End-of-year appeal: Much like the Spring Appeal, we will look to increase donations through snail mail and social media.
+However, there will not be a push for peer-to-peer campaigning among our volunteers or a specified dollar amount.
+The last two months of the year, we also promote our Subaru Share the Love Event.
+* March for Meals: the entire month of March in 2023 could be spent on community education (in conjunction with Meals on Wheels across the country) and culminate in an series of posts during the last week of the month, which is Champions week ??? where local celebrities and local/state/federal politicians will help deliver meals to raise awareness for the needs of our homebound community.
+* Volunteer Appreciation Month: we celebrate our volunteers every April, and we are interested learning how we can best highlight individual volunteers throughout the month of April 2023 while putting out calls for new volunteers.

-Therefore, your objectives are twofold: (1) identify a month or 30-day period in the June 2022 to May 2023 time frame and (2) develop a concrete, comprehensive, and convincing Instagram campaign that logically stems from [data-informed insights][Parker 2017/06/06].
+Consider your objectives as twofold: (1) identify a month or 30-day period in the May 2022 to April 2023 time frame and (2) develop a concrete, comprehensive, and convincing Instagram campaign that logically stems from [data-informed insights][Parker 2017/06/06].